Ney1Peter/COMP0243-fish/README.md

-# COMP0243-fish
-soft robotic fish
+# COMP0243-soft robotic

-# 🐟 Fish Simulation in PyBullet
+# Fish Simulation in PyBullet

 This project simulates the movement of a fish in a virtual aquatic environment using the [PyBullet](https://github.com/bulletphysics/bullet3) physics engine.
 It evaluates propulsion behavior, tail swing dynamics, water resistance forces, and trajectory stability in a controlled simulation environment.

-fish-simulation/
-├── fish_simulation.py        # Main simulation script
-├── requirements.txt          # Dependencies list
-└── README.md                 # Project description

-## 📂 Project Features
+## Project Features

 - 3D fish model loaded via URDF
 - Simulation of water flow using external forces